ddlitlab/ddlitlab.github.io/README.md

 This starts a local webserver which you can access in your browser at `http://localhost:1313`.

-## Making changes
+# Changing the content

 You can make changes to the website in the `content` directory.
 This is where all the content of the website is stored.
-You can try to change something in the file `content/about.md`.
-This is the "About" page of the website.
-You add some text in this file and save it.
-The local webserver will automatically reload the page in your browser.

-> Edit the file in VS Code.
-You can open the file by clicking on it in the Explorer view (left sidebar).
-After editing, save the file by pressing `cmd + s` (macOS) or `ctrl + s` (Windows/Linux).
-The local webserver will automatically reload the page in your browser.
+E.g. the content of the lehrlabor pages are in the `content/lehrlabor` directory.
+There are english and german versions of the pages.
+The english pages have the suffix `.en` after the file name.

+Best way to edit pages is inside Visual Studio Code.
+First you go to a terminal and clone the git repository with `git clone https://github.com/ddlitlab/ddlitlab.github.io.git`.
+Then you open the folder `ddlitlab.github.io` in VS Code.
+You can then see the files on the left side in the File Explorer.

+Before changing files, create a new branch for your changes in the terminal with `git checkout -b changes-yourname`.

+Then make your changes.
+You can check which files you have edit by typing `git status`.

+To upload your changes, you need to add your changes to staging with `git add .` and then commit your changes with `git commit -m "Brief description of your changes"`.

+Then you push your changes to the remote repository with `git push origin changes-yourname`, where `changes-yourname` is the name you gave to your branch.

+I will then integrate the changes into the main branch of the directory.